 This project is a collaboration between Untold in the UK and BEE Books in Kolkata, to promote Indian literature in translation.
-The project focuses on new unpublished Assamese writers.
+Write Assamese focuses on emerging local Assamese writers.

 The translation ecosystem in India suffers from a lack of training opportunities.
 At the same time, aspiring fiction writers are often marginalised due to circumstance, language, and lack of opportunities to develop their work.
 This project carves out a space for consistent, quality translations emerging from Assam to generate new fiction for international audiences.